-450-4.2 Reinforcing Steel, Welded Wire Reinforcement and Prestressing Steel for Pretensioning:
+450-4.2 Reinforcing ,Welded Wire Reinforcement and Prestressing Steel for Pretensioning:

-450-4.2.1 General: Identify all reinforcing steel, welded wire reinforcement and prestressing steel for pretensioning by LOTs.
+450-4.2.1 General: Identify all reinforcing steel, welded wire reinforcement and prestressing strand for pretensioning by LOTs.
 A LOT of reinforcing steel or welded wire is a shipment of material from the same manufacturer and heat.
 A LOT of prestressing steel is a shipment of material of the same size, production grade and heat from the same manufacturer.
+A LOT of FRP reinforcing bars or prestressing strands is a shipment of material of the same size, fiber lot and resin batch from the same manufacturer.

-Acceptance of reinforcing steel, welded wire reinforcement and prestressing steel for pretensioning is based on manufacturer's certification and the Department's verification tests.
-The sampling for verification testing will be performed by the Department at each precast plant, on at least two LOTs per year, additional samples may be taken at the manufacturing source of reinforcing steel, welded wire reinforcement and prestressing strands.
+Acceptance of reinforcing bars, welded wire reinforcement and prestressing steel for pretensioning is based on manufacturer's certification and the Department's verification tests.
+The sampling for verification testing will be performed by the Department at each precast plant, on at least two LOTs per year, additional samples may be taken at the manufacturing source of reinforcing bars, welded wire reinforcement and prestressing strands.